ElMoha943/VRC-Scripts/README.md

 ## DrinkingRoullete
 A modified version of [This Roullete](https://ko-fi.com/s/6a6aa3541c), more optimized and adjusted to work vertically.
 Made for "Xtasis Island Paradise" Club.

+## Limbo
+A game of limbo designed for "El Pecado".
+3D Model by Miko.

+## KeyPad
+Custom version of Party Zone´s Keypad, optimized and rewritted to work with the ControlTablet